sigasi/sigasi_insights/content/manual/linting.md

 {{< figure src="/img/manual/linting_vector_width.png" >}}

 Sigasi Studio will not take into account the value assigned to a generic in instantiations.
-The reasoning begind this is explained in [/tech/generic-port-width].
+The reasoning behind this is explained [here](/tech/generic-port-width).

 ## Order of associations